-John Barboni draws on a background that merges design, management, art and fashion.
-His experience spans projects ranging from private, public, and institutional, to award winning historic landmark reconstruction and innovative sustainable design.
+John Barboni draws on a background that merges design, management, art, fashion and hospitality.
+His experience spans over twenty years of projects ranging from residential, commercial, and institutional, to award winning historic landmark reconstruction, and innovative sustainable design.

 Sharing a strong concern for environmental and social responsibility, Mr. Barboni’s work in sustainable design was featured in his “Energy-Conscious Design” lecture for the Kitchawan Institute with Carl Stein, and in articles featured in both Architectural Record and Metropolis.